tomdot-dev/smoothies/notes.md

 ## Fruits to avoid

-- Melon: just doesn't taste great
+- Honeydew Melon: just doesn't taste great
 - Kiwi: tastes awful (at least the pre-frozen ones)
 - Pears: a bit more chunky than other fruits, and not that great in terms of taste
 - Apples: likely similar to pears